drunkoders/cards-ui/README.md

-## Cards - UI
+# Cards - UI

 This repository contains the UI for the Cards project.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites

+- Create a `.env` file by copying the `.env.example` file and setting the values you need.

 ## Available Scripts